maths/moodle-qtype_stack/doc/en/Topics/Authoring_GeoGebra.md

 1. Login to [https://www.geogebra.org/](https://www.geogebra.org/)
 2. Create a blank applet directly on the GeoGebra website.
  * Create numbers `m=2` and `c=3`.
-These will be given a value by STACK when the question is started by the student.
+These will be given a value by STACK when the question is started by the student, but we must set sensible initial values.
  * Create the line `l=m*x+c`.
  * Create points A and B and a line through them.
 Call this line `f`.
  * Create the new variable `ans1=Slope(f)`.
-STACK will listen to the value of this variable `ans1`.
+We will setup the question to a STACK input will _watch_ the value of this variable `ans1`.
- * Hide the slope, and other object names as needed.
+ * Hide the slope, and other object names as needed in the GGB applet.
  * Hide the algebra window on GeoGebra, leaving only the geometry window.
-3. Publish the GeoGebra file.
+3. Save and publish the GeoGebra file.
 You will need the id from the URL.
 For example, if your GeoGebra file has URL `https://www.geogebra.org/calculator/anr6ujyf` then the id is the last part `anr6ujyf`.
-This code is needed for `material_id`.
-E.g. `material_id:"anr6ujyf"`.
+This code is needed to link STACK to GeoGebra, for the value of `material_id`.
+E.g. `params["material_id"]="anr6ujyf";` within the GeoGebra block.

 ## 2. Create a minimal STACK question containing the materials

-Add the following text to the STACK question where you would like the GeoGebra applet to appear.
-This uses the `[[geogebra]]` block.
+Create a new question.
 Set the question variables.
 Initially the question variables are fixed values.
 Later these values will be randomly generated.

     m:2;
     c:-1;